 Spina Bifida (also called myelodysplasia or neural tube defect)

-Spina bifida occurs in the first month of fetal life as the result of a failure of part of the spine to fully form due to an unknown cause.
-Maternal nutritional state, exposure to radiation, drugs and chemicals as well as a genetic predisposition may act together to cause neural tube defects.
-The embryonic cells that form the neural tube and eventually form the spine do not fully develop.
+Spina bifida occurs in the first month of fetal life as the result of a failure of part of the spine to fully form.
+Spina bifida is part of a group of birth defects called neural tube defects.
+Normally, the neural tube forms early in the pregnancy and closes by the 28th day after conception.
+The embryonic cells that form the neural tube, and eventually form the spine, do not fully develop.
 The spinal cord therefore lacks a bony covering due to defects in the vertebra bone formation.
 The nervous system tissue of the spinal cord can also be affected.
 This can occur anywhere along the length of the spinal column.
-Those that occur in the spine are categorized under the term “spina bifida”, and 80% of these are located in the lumbar and sacral areas of the spine.
+Those that occur in the spine are categorized under the term “spina bifida”, and 80% of these are located in the lumbar and sacral areas (lower back) of the spine.
+Spina bifida occurs in various forms of severity.
 The three forms of spina bifida range from very minor to severe:

 - Spina Bifida Occulta (SPI-nuh.
-BIF-id-uh. oh-KULT-uh): This is a very common occurrence that typically causes no problems.
-Probably 20-30% of North Americans have undetected spina bifida occulta because the under-developed gap in the vertebrae is very small and the spinal cord is normal.
-A small hairy patch, or a soft skin colored mass called a lipoma, or a small dimple in the skin may overlie the affected bony malformation and be the only external sign of spina bifida occulta.
+BIF-id-uh. oh-KULT-uh): A small hairy patch, or a soft skin colored mass called a lipoma, or a small dimple in the skin may overlie the affected bony malformation and be the only external sign of spina bifida occulta.

-- Meningocele (muh-NING-go-SEEL): Unlike spina bifida occulta, a spinal meningocele rarely occurs (4% of neural tube defects).
-The defect in the vertebra is very small and fluid-filled meninges protrude through the opening in the bone.
+- Meningocele (muh-NING-go-SEEL): This type of defect in the vertebra is very small and fluid-filled meninges protrude through the opening in the bone.
 The spinal cord and nerves are intact.